 In fact, there are 144 million podcast users in the US alone.
-And by 2018, there were more than 500,000 different podcasts.
+And there are now more than 500,000 different podcasts.

 With its unhindered reach, it can magnify your marketing and expand your personal brand online.

-Businesses are slowly opening up to the idea of podcasts.
+Businesses are slowly opening up to the power of podcasting.

 Businesses spent nearly $497 million on podcast marketing efforts in 2018.
 They’ve found that podcast advertising can boost purchase intent by 14%.
 What’s more, more than 45% of all podcast listeners have an annual income of more than $250,000.